susom/redcap-em-change-reason-override/README.md

 - `choices`
   - List of choices to display in the dropdown selection menu (comma delimited list)
 - `enable_other`
-  - Checkbox to add an `other` option to the selection options
+  - Checkbox to add an `other` option to the selection options.
+  - When selected, `other` will render an optional input field for the user to describe the reason for change

 Configuration example: